bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

-- Increase the zoom to 200% for better visualization
+- Increase the zoom to 200% for better visualization.

 ![](media/03-head-zoomed.png)

 ## Orthogonal Views {#sec-orthogonal-views}

 Orthogonal Views is a tool that shows the optical sections through the orthogonal planes of XY: XZ and YZ.
 It is an easy and quick way to get a sense of the tridimensionality of your dataset.
-Whenever I’m opening a dataset for the first time I use Orthogonal Views.
+Whenever I'm opening a dataset for the first time I use Orthogonal Views.
 To activate it:

-- Click on `Image` > `Stacks` > `Orthogonal Views` (or press ctrl+shift+H)
+- Click on `Image` > `Stacks` > `Orthogonal Views` (or press `Ctrl+Shift+H`).
-- The XZ and YZ panels will open next to your XY stack
+- The XZ and YZ panels will open next to your XY stack.

 ![](media/04-ortho-views.png)

-- The yellow lines are synchronized between the panels
+- The yellow lines are synchronized between the panels.
-- Click around the different parts of the head to inspect the same position under different angles
+- Click around the different parts of the head to inspect the same position under different angles.

 ::: {layout-ncol=2}